-- As soon as the lever is used to start the playback or during playback, the pre-set speed for the current clip is canceled and set by the lever position only. - The playlist will return to pre-set speed mode as soon as another clip with a pre-set speed is found. - If the speed for a Super Motion clip is set to "UNK", pressing the PLAY key on that clip will start the playback of the playlist at 33%.
+- As soon as the lever is used to start the playback or during playback, the pre-set speed for the current clip is canceled and set by the lever position only. - The playlist will return to pre-set speed mode as soon as another clip with a pre-set speed is found. - If the speed for a supermotion clip is set to "UNK", pressing the PLAY key on that clip will start the playback of the playlist at the speed specific to the SLSM camera (for example 33% with SLSM 3x cameras).